 Your refrigerator probably has wheels on the bottom, so you should be able to do this with relative ease.
 Just be sure to go slowly so you don’t damage your kitchen floor.
 (Note: You don’t need to do this if your coils are on the bottom of the fridge.)

 Yes, you have to.
 Always disconnect the power source before performing any maintenance on any appliance.
 It’s unlikely that anything will go wrong, but when the downside is electrocution, you don’t want to take the risk.

 The coils should be located in one of two places:

 As you can see, the refrigerator coils here are on the bottom.

 Try not to scream in horror when you see how much gunk and grime has collected there.
 If you don’t clean it often, it’s going to be a mess.

 Use the brush attachment on your vacuum cleaner hose.
 The crevice tool might come in handy as well — there are even some vacuum attachments made specifically for refrigerator coils, so you may want to look into that.
 Be firm but cautious — you want to get as much grime off the coils as possible without damaging them, so take your time and don’t force it.

 While you’re at it, you might as well clean the normally inaccessible areas around the fridge.
 Vacuum the floor underneath where the fridge usually sits, and wipe down the sides/back of the fridge itself.
 You’re already moving it out of the way, so you may as well take advantage of the situation.

-It’s probably a bit of a mess thanks to the brush, so just get all that cleaned up now.
+The floor is probably a bit of a mess thanks to the brush, so you can clean that up now.

-If yours were on the back, plug the refrigerator back in and push it back into its home.
+If your coils were on the back, plug the refrigerator back in and push it back into its home.